shohei/srm-combustion/README.md

 ```
 > burnrate
 ```
-Burn rate r was calculated by the following formula.
+Burn rate r is calculated by the following formula.

 ![](misc/r.png)